AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

 ## What you will build {#byline-component}

-In this part of the WKND tutorial, a Byline Component is created that will be used to display authored information about an article's contributor.
+In this part of the WKND tutorial, a Byline Component is created that is used to display authored information about an article's contributor.

 ![byline component example](assets/custom-component/byline-design.png)